ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/6_GMLFunctions.md

 Introducing the choose function!
 This takes in a series of inputs, randomly "chooses" one, and then gives it back.
 So our hspeed and vspeed can both be either -4 or 4

-Here's a more formal definition using the my earlier specification
+Here's a more formal definition:

 > **choose()**: randomly chooses from the inputs
 * Input: 1 or more parameters representing the choices
 * Action: Randomly chooses among the input parameters
 * Output: The chosen parameter

-Also node how we're using variable assignment and functions together in the same line.
+Also note how we're using variable assignment and functions together in the same line.
 We're taking the output from choose, and then using the assignment operator to direct that output toward one of our variables

 Now here's what it looks like when we press restart